AllaVinner/dotman/README.md

 dotman edit --platform windows settings.json ~/AppData/Roaming/Code/User/settings.json
 ```

+#### Sync
+Sync copies the files from the dotfile path to the target in the project.
+This is usefull in the scenario where you have used `--mode copy`, and then made changes to the actual dotfile and would like to sync it with your dotfiles project.
+For example, if you are using VSCode on windows without admin rights.
+You cannot make links, and have to resort to using copy.
+However, you often make changes to your VSCode settings in the editor.
+This command can then be used to sync the setup with your dotfiles project.

 ## Windows
 To use symlinks on windows, one must enable developer settings, which is not always possible - e.g. work computers.
 To work around this, there is a `--mode copy` options for most commands which copies the files instead of creating links.